SciPost/SciPost/docs/team.rst

 maintenance and running of all of SciPost's online infrastructure, including bug fixes and issues tracking.

-All Deployment Team members are keyholders (the inverse is not necessarily true).
+By necessity, all Deployment Team members are keyholders (the inverse is not necessarily true).

 Current Deployment Team: